Role of Blockchain Technology in Cybersecurity

 5. Decentralized Identity Management: Blockchain’s ability to provide secure and decentralized identity management is likely to gain prominence.
 Future systems may leverage blockchain to enable individuals to have greater control over their digital identities, reducing the risk of identity theft and unauthorized access.

 6. Enhanced Smart Contracts: Smart contracts, self-executing contracts with coded terms, are poised for refinement.
-Future iterations may incorporate advanced security features, such as formal verification methods, to ensure the correctness and security of smart contract execution, reducing vulnerabilities and potential exploits.
+Future innovation Technology iterations may incorporate advanced security features, such as formal verification methods, to ensure the correctness and security of smart contract execution, reducing vulnerabilities and potential exploits.

 7. Quantum-Resistant Cryptography: As quantum computing advancements pose potential threats to current cryptographic methods, the future of blockchain cybersecurity may see the adoption of quantum-resistant cryptography.
 This involves developing cryptographic algorithms that can withstand the computational power of quantum computers, ensuring long-term security.